octopus-network/nep141-token-convertor/README.md

   - Transferred token can be `from token` only when `conversion pool` is `reversible`.
 - `Converting token` - Anyone can transfer `nep141 token` to this contract for converting a type of token into another.
 Users can only transfer `from token` for converting it into `to token`.
 And if `pool creator` set `conversion pool` `reversible`, the users can also transfer `to token` for converting it into `from token`.

 These functions will be implemented by nep141's interface: [ft_on_transfer](https://nomicon.io/Standards/FungibleToken/Core#reference-level-explanation).
-When nep141 token is transferred into this contract by calling funtion `ft_transfer_call` of token contract, a certain information which specifies the purpose can be attached by param `msg`.
+When nep141 token is transferred into this contract by calling function `ft_transfer_call` of token contract, a certain information which specifies the purpose can be attached by param `msg`.

 Refer to [types of msg field in ft_transfer_call](#types-of-msg-field-in-ft_transfer_call) for more detail information of the `msg` field.